privacyidea/privacyidea/authmodules/README.md

-This folder contains authentication modules (plugins) for applications to add two factor authentication with privacyIDEA to these applications.
+This folder contains authentication modules (plugins) for applications to add two-factor authentication with privacyIDEA to these applications.

-Each authentication module plugs into the existing application and forwards the the credentials to privacyIDEA using the REST API.
+Each authentication module plugs into the existing application and forwards the credentials to privacyIDEA using the REST API.

 The REST API is documented at http://privacyidea.readthedocs.org/en/latest/modules/api.html.